 What Do Salmon Eat in Captivity?

 Salmon are one of the most commonly farmed and caught fish in the world.
-The process of farming and harvesting salmon is called aquaculture, and it has increased more than tenfold in the last four decades, surpassing naturally caught fish by a margin of 2.3 million tons.
+The process of farming and harvesting salmon is called aquaculture, and it has increased more than tenfold in the past four decades, surpassing naturally caught fish by a margin of 2.3 million tons.

 Salmon farms are made up of hatcheries and sea cages, the latter being pens made of mesh that measure over 100 feet across and 30 feet deep.
 These farms are set up in natural water systems to provide salmon with an easily managed living situation.
 Still, the captive salmon are fed by the farm operators in addition to eating naturally occurring foods like zooplankton.